 EPRA SUSTAINABILITY BEST PRACTICE RECOMMENDATIONS

-- Achieved the Gold Award.
+- Achieved the Gold Award for the last three years.

 - Awarded a ‘Most Improved Award’ for 2020.